Tomurisk/Euromak/README.md

 Press OK, and OK once again for the final time

 Done!

+# Installation (Linux, X11 only, limited support)

+### Works correctly in the following distros
+* Fedora LXDE Spin
+* Kubuntu
+* EndeavourOS

+Should work well on most LXDE and KDE distros, however untested.
+XFCE distros seemed to fail.

+Clone (or download as ZIP) this repository, go to **files > Linux > Endorsed edition** and run **setup.sh**.
+It is recommended to double-check the script, to be aware of any potential issues that may arise during installation.

 # Work in progress
 Right now there are not many layouts to offer.
 Currently Lithuanian and Romanian layouts are available, as well as a version, which combines both and makes them